 By Roy Burner - Minister of the Gospel

 A state of contentment is of being content despite one's situation in life.
-Quotes towards such: A contented mind is the greatest blessing a man can enjoy in the world.
+Quotes of such: A contented mind is the greatest blessing a man can enjoy in the world.
 A contented heart is an even sea in the midst of storms.
 Contentment is better than riches.

 The apostle Paul wrote: I have learned, in whatever state I am, therewith to be content.
-I know both how to live humbly, and I know how to live in prosperity: in all things I know both how to be full and to be hungry, both to abound and to suffer need (Philippians 4:11-12).
+I know both how to live humbly, and I know how to live in prosperity: I know both how to be full and to be hungry, how to abound and to suffer need (Philippians 4:11-12).
 Contentment is not learned in a classroom nor overnight, but through many experiences in life, as one learns the important things in life.

 Godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 Having food and clothing let us be content (1 Timothy 6:5-8).